Appian Corporation: SDL Selects Appian for Digital Transformation

 "Appian was the right partner to help us execute our digital transformation efforts quickly and efficiently," said Azad Ootam, Chief Transformation Officer, SDL.
 "With Appian, we are leveraging a single, fully integrated platform for automating and managing business processes to create efficiency and streamline business operations at scale.
 With these improvements we have, in a particular business process, seen improvements of up to 90% in end-to-end execution time while enhancing the customer experience."

-About Appian Appian provides a leading low-code software development platform that enables organizations to rapidly develop powerful and unique applications.
+Appian provides a leading low-code software development platform that enables organizations to rapidly develop powerful and unique applications.
 The applications created on Appian's platform help companies drive digital transformation and competitive differentiation.
-For more information, visit www.appian.com.
+For more information, visit www.appian.com (http://www.appian.com).

-About SDL SDL (LSE:SDL) is the global innovator in language translation technology, services and content management.
+SDL (http://www.sdl.com) (LSE:SDL) is the global innovator in language translation technology, services and content management.
 Over the past 25 years we've helped companies deliver transformative business results by enabling powerful, nuanced digital experiences with customers around the world.
 Are you in the know?
-Find out why 78 out of the top 100 global brands work with us at SDL.com and follow us on LinkedIn, Twitter and Facebook.
+Find out why 78 out of the top 100 global brands work with us at SDL.com and follow us on LinkedIn (https://www.linkedin.com/company/sdlplc), Twitter (https://twitter.com/sdl) and Facebook (https://www.facebook.com/sdlplc).